mredenti/ModernCMake/slides/episodes/targets.md

 # Targets

-## MOTIVATION FOR USING LIBRARIES

-Mature applications are often built from many components, and I don't mean external dependencies here.
-Specifically, I'm talking about internal libraries.
-Adding them to the project is useful from a structural perspective, as related things are packaged together in a single logical entity.
-And they can be linked with other targets – another library or an executable.
-This is especially convenient when multiple targets are using the same library.

 ## OVERVIEW

 Next, we'll explain in detail all the steps that the toolchain takes to build a binary artifact from a target.
 That's the part many books about C++ are missing: how to configure and use preprocessors, compilers, and linkers properly, as well as how to optimize their behavior.